 The Top 20 Wedding No-Nos: A Funny Look at Wedding Faux Pas

-Wedding season is here and chances are that: a) you have at least one invitation on your kitchen counter or b) you're getting ready for your big day.
+Wedding season is here and chances are that: a) you have at least one invitation on your kitchen counter; or b) you're getting ready for your own big day.
 If you fit into the latter category, what are you doing reading this article?
 You should be getting your favors together or making sure that Aunt Sue and Uncle Jim, who haven't spoken to each other in 20 years, aren't sitting side by side!

 Now, we would all like to think our weddings were perfect (me included), but as anyone who has ever been a guest at a wedding or in a wedding knows, it's just not possible.
 Inevitably, you'll get that guest who goes bonkers or you'll go to a wedding that seems longer than a 0–0 baseball game in the 18th inning.
-Here are a few tongue-in-cheek pointers from a wedding veteran who has been to more weddings than I can remember and even planned one of my own.
+Here are a few tongue-in-cheek pointers from a wedding veteran who has been to more weddings than I can remember—and even planned one of my own.

 The Top 10 No-Nos for the Wedding Guest

 These wedding guest no-nos are in no particular order and, in the interest of full disclosure, I am guilty of at least two of them (but I don't plan on revealing which ones).

 - Don't forget to RSVP: In the invitation, there will almost always be an addressed stamped envelope with an RSVP card that just requires you to check off yes or no. It's not rocket science!
 Fill it out and send it back before the deadline.